Bharhut

-Buddhism continued to survive in Bharhut until 12th century.
-A Small Buddhist temple was enlarged around 1100 AD and a new statue of Buddha was installed.
-A large Sanskrit inscription from the same period was found at the site, however it appears to have been lost.
-This is different from the inscription Lal Pahad inscription of AD 1158 mentioning the Kalachiri kings.
+Buddhism survived in Bharhut until 12th century.
+A small Buddhist temple was enlarged around 1100 AD and a new statue of Buddha was installed.
+A large Sanskrit inscription from the same period that was found at the site appears to have been lost.
+This is different from the Lal Pahad inscription of AD 1158 mentioning the Kalachiri kings.

 Some recent reevaluations have tended to uncouple Bharhut from the Shunga period, and rather attribute the stupa to the 1st century CE, based on artistic similarities with better dated Mathura art and a questioning of the antiquity of the Bharhut inscriptions (particularly the Dhanabhuti inscriptions) suggested by traditional paleography.

 Bharhut stupa

 Structure

 The Bharhut stupa may have been first built by the Maurya king Ashoka in the 3rd century BCE, but many works of art, particularly the gateway and railings, were apparently added during the Shunga period, with many reliefs from the 2nd century BCE, or later.
 Alternatively, the sculptures made have been added during the reign of the Sughanas, a northern Buddhist kingdom.

 The central stupa was surrounded by a stone railing and four Torana gates, in an arrangement similar to that of Sanchi.
 A large part of the railing has been recovered, but only one of the four torana gates remains.

 An epigraph on a pillar of the gateway of the stupa mentions its erection "during the rule of the Sugas by Vatsiputra Dhanabhuti".
 The expression used is "Suganam Raje", may mean "during the rule of the Shungas", although not without ambiguity as it could also be "during the rule of the Sughanas", a northern Buddhist kingdom.
 There is no other instance of the name "Shunga" in the epigraphical record of India.
 The inscription reads:

 If the attribution is to be taken as "Shungas", since King Dhanabhuti was making a major dedication to a Buddhist monument, and on the contrary the Shungas are known to have been Hindu monarchs, it seems that Dhanabhuti himself was not a member of the Shunga dynasty.
 Neither is he known from Shunga regnal lists.
 His mention of "in the reign of the Shungas" also suggests that he was not himself a Shunga ruler, only that he may have been a tributary of the Shungas, or a ruler in a neighbouring territory, such as Kosala or Panchala.